Spriteware/hyperparameters-tuning-genetic-algorithm/README.md

 The purpose of this notebook is to make a **simple proof-of-concept** of the ability for a genetic algorithm to automatically **tune the hyperparameters** of a neural network though evolutions.
 The goal will be to obtain **the best neural network model** that approximates the sin() function.

+For a more acomplished analysis of the performance of this genetic algorithm, please visit my other work *"Application of a genetic algorithm on a Neural Network using Tensorflow - Malware detection with Machine Learning"*

 **Author**: François Andrieux

 - https://linkedin.com/in/francois-andrieux